SciWilro/STOPGAP/README.md

 * snp.gwas: the identifier (generally dbSNP141 RS ID) mapped from the original GWAS SNP id (snp.gwas.orig) of the SNPs reported to be associated with disease.
 * snp.gwas.orig:  the original GWAS SNP id of the SNPs reported to be associated with disease.
 * snp.ld: a SNP in linkage disequilibrium (LD) with snp.gwas that provides a plausible connection to gene.
-* source: the GWAS data source: NHGRI GWAS catalog, GRASP, GWASdb2, PheWAS and STABILITY/SOILD baseline association.
-Note the GWAS data are merged by the order of nhgri > grasp > gwasdb2 > PheWAS > STABILITY/SOLID.
+* source: the GWAS data source: NHGRI GWAS catalog, GRASP, GWASdb2, and PheWAS baseline association.
+Note the GWAS data are merged by the order of nhgri > grasp > gwasdb2 > PheWAS.
 * vep.phylop: 100-way vertebrate PhyloP score.
 * vep.conseq: The consequence of snp.ld on the protein sequence from the Ensembl Variant Effect Prediction data.
 * vep.aa: the amino acid change for snp.ld from the Ensembl Variant Effect Prediction (VEP) database.